AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 My core Haskell had very few logic bugs.
 This is because Haskell is very safe by default and I had opted into strict types that help catch edge cases.

-For example, I was using a lot of [`NonEmpty`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-List-NonEmpty.html) lists which the compiler will gaurentee is not empty.
-To use them you must specifiy how to handle the empty case. ie. what do I do if Deadpendency can't find any dependencies to check?
+For example, I was using a lot of [`NonEmpty`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-List-NonEmpty.html) lists which the compiler will guarantee is not empty.
+To use them you must specify how to handle the empty case. ie. what do I do if Deadpendency can't find any dependencies to check?

 And of course, I had many tests as the compiler cannot find all the bugs.. yet..